Minnesota Ethnic Studies Coalition

 BIPOC Ethnic Studies Learning Cohort

-Education for Liberation Minnesota is creating a learning community for BIPOC teachers about Ethnic Studies.
-The learning community will be comprised of teachers, youth, community-based organizations and higher education faculty who focus on Ethnic Studies.
+Education for Liberation Minnesota created a learning community for BIPOC teachers about Ethnic Studies.
+The learning community included teachers, youth, community-based organizations and higher education faculty who focus on Ethnic Studies.
 Through a series of workshops, a summer camp, and a statewide conference, we will provide a rigorous framework for BIPOC educators to explore their own racial, ethnic, and cultural identities and to connect with others within and across racial and ethnic groups.
 We will also support them in developing culturally responsive and affirming practices in their classrooms in schools.
 Through this work, Education for Liberation Minnesota aims to equip teachers with tools and strategies to push for changes in their administration, classrooms, and school to make them more affirming spaces for all students and teachers.

 Participatory Action Research